-If you have a New Year’s resolution for 2018 you may be wondering about ways you can stay active during the cold winter months.
+If you have a New Year’s resolution for 2018 you may be wondering about ways you can stay active during the cold winter months especially if you live in one of the colder states.
 Despite the temperatures and formattable conditions, there are great ways to stay active, you just have to think outside of the box.

 Quick Run Down:

 Traversing the snowy tundra by foot may not seem exciting but with snowshoes on your feet, it can be great fun and exercise.
 Snowshoes enable you to cross deep untouched snow with ease and confidence.
 Unlike hiking, you’re able to go way off trail and explore new areas and even if you spend time on packed trails, snowshoes give you plenty of additional grip over boots.
 Snowshoeing does take more effort than walking, but this makes it a great form of exercise.
 A study published in Journal of Exercise Physiology found snowshoeing at even a self-guided pace provides “sufficient intensity to increase cardiovascular endurance and positively alter body composition.”